 Build your day around the things that matter to you.
 This is just about the only way to ensure that you will get them done.
 And, it’s not the same as eating the frog first.
-Because I’m not saying that get the most difficult action item out of the way before anything else (though that surely helps).
+Because I’m not saying get the most difficult action item out of the way before anything else (although that surely helps).
 Instead, I’m referring to creating your daily schedule around the essentials.
 That is, what are the top two or three things you must do every day.
 Whether that’s exercising, devoting time to learning a new language, writing your dream book or anything else at all.

 Let’s say you always wanted to write a book but just can’t seem to get to it.
-Well, tell yourself that at x am or pm every day, you will sit down to write, and you won’t get up till you have written 500 or n number of words.
+Well, tell yourself that at x am or pm every day, you will sit down to write, and you won’t get up until you have written 500 or n number of words.
 Base your other activities around this one.
 When the clock strikes that time, sit down, turn off your phone, disconnect from the world and start writing.
 You can take any example, the philosophy remains the same.
 Write down not only what you must do on a daily basis but at what time you will do it and for how long.

-Ideally, your time allocation should be mindfully done between important and urgent things.
+Ideally, your time allocation should be mindfully done in between important and urgent things.
 In doing urgent things, we often postpone and neglect the important ones.
-Avoid this trap by resolutely setting time for not just what is essential to living (urgent) but life too (important).
+Avoid this trap by resolutely setting time for not just what is essential to living (urgent) but to life too (important).